indiqusdocs/stpi/docs/Networking/NATGateways/PortForwardingforVMviaVNF.md

 To fully enable port forwarding, you must set up the necessary NAT (Network Address Translation) rules in the pfsense firewall.
 This step ensures that incoming traffic on specific ports is correctly directed to your internal server.

-Follow the steps below to access and configure the NAT settings:
+The Following steps to access and configure the NAT settings:

 1. Log in to the **pfSense Firewall** using the IP address shown in the browser (for example  `http://164.164.197.178`).
 2. From the top menu bar, click on the **Firewall** .